 GPS / SID: Vehicle Starter Interruption Device and GPS System. (not recommended)

 Guaranteed Asset Protection.
 Gap insurance covers the difference (or gap) between what the car is worth and what you owe on the car.
 It comes into play if your car is stolen or totaled while you are still making payments.
 This GAP covers the difference between the actual cash value of the vehicle and the balance still owed to the lender.
-When you choose to purchase GAP Insurance, that gives you a better deal because the lender protects his borrowed money the same as you protect your asset.
+When you choose to purchase GAP Insurance, that gives you the opportunity to pay less down payment because the lender protects his borrowed money the same as you protect your asset.

 Protect Your Investment: